jeftegoes/AwsOverview/AWS Resource Groups.md

 # 5. Resource Groups

-- Create, view or manage logical group of resources thanks to tags.
+- Create, view or manage logical group of resources thanks to **tags**.
 - Allows creation of logical groups of resources such as:
   - Applications.
   - Different layers of an application stack.